 Ordinary shares are classified as equity.
 Costs directly attributable to the issue of ordinary shares and share warrants are recognised as a deduction from retained earnings, net of any tax effects.
 Effective 6 July 2022, share issue costs can be deducted from share premium.
-Costs in relation to the issuance of warrants will continue to be deducted from retained earnings.

-(I) Impairment - financial assets are measured at amortised cost to and forming part of the financial statements for the financial year ended 31 May 2022 (continued)
+to and forming part of the financial statements for the financial year ended 31 May 2023 (continued)